 Attention Whore: A major defining trait of Basil Karlo, the second Clayface.
 As in "immediately goes on a crime spree once he realizes that it would make him world famous."
 His motives are pretty much entirely notoriety-based.

-Batman Gambit: Riddler has set fake bombs all over the city that can only be deactivated by solving various puzzles.
+Batman Gambit: Riddler sets fake bombs all over the city that can only be deactivated by solving various puzzles.
 This is actually a diversion so that he can break into the City Hall database undisturbed and steal important information.
-He actually got away with it!!!
-(Until he had a Villainous Breakdown)
+He actually got away with it—until he had a Villainous Breakdown, that is.

 Bedlam House: Three guesses, first two don't count.
 Arkham!
 This time it's portrayed as an extremely tall gothic building complete with prison cell-like rooms and padded walls.
 Oh, and the guards pretty much have the authority to carry around tasers and dress in robes that make them look like they're prepared to do a lobotomy on a second's notice.